Stocks, oil sink again as recession fears batter markets

-NEW YORK (AP) — The vicious swings keep coming for the stock market, and the S&P 500 sank more than 3% in early trading Wednesday to erase much of the prior day’s big gain.
+NEW YORK (AP) — The vicious swings keep coming for the stock market, and the S&P 500 sank 4% in morning trading Wednesday to erase much of the prior day’s big gain.

 Markets have been incredibly volatile for weeks as Wall Street and the White House acknowledge an increasing risk of a recession due to the coronavirus outbreak.
 The typical day this month has seen the stock market swing up or down by 4.9%.
-Over the last decade, the typical move was just 0.4%.
+Over the last decade, the median move was just 0.4%.

 The selling pressure swept markets around the world.
-Benchmark U.S. oil fell 10% and dropped below $25 per barrel for the first time since 2002.
+Benchmark U.S. oil fell roughly 10% and dropped below $25 per barrel for the first time since 2002.
 European stock indexes lost 4% following broad losses in Asia.
 Even prices for longer-term U.S. Treasurys, which are seen as some of the safest possible investments, fell as investors flocked to the very shortest-term Treasury debt.

+The S&P 500, which dictates how 401(k) accounts perform much more than the Dow, is down 28% from its record set last month.

 It was just a day ago that the S&P 500 surged 6% after President Donald Trump said he’s “going big” in plans to aid an economy that’s increasingly shutting down by the day.
 The program could approach $1 trillion, and it would follow a spate of emergency actions by the Federal Reserve and other central banks to get financial markets running more smoothly.